 Hearing audio, signed County determination, EXIF-locked photographs, public records request with stamped receipt — all available.
 Site walkthroughs welcome.

 5. Call the applicants directly — courteously, on the record.
+Ask them to stop.

 Verizon Communications, Inc.